A boy who fell through ice, a woman who lost power: 47 deaths tied to winter storms — and counting

 Even those with shelter succumbed.

-In rural eastern Kentucky, two elderly women from Ashland — a city of 20,000 on the banks of the Ohio River — died in 48 hours, both from hypothermia.
-One woman, aged 77, lost power in her home, Boyd County coroner Mark Hammond said.
+In rural eastern Kentucky, two elderly women from Ashland — a city of 20,000 on the banks of the Ohio River — died in 48 hours, both of hypothermia.
+One woman, age 77, lost power in her home, Boyd County Coroner Mark Hammond said.
 Her family, blocked by ice and felled trees, couldn’t reach her and couldn’t contact her.
 She was found on Wednesday.

 Still others have died in cold weather accidents — in cars and on foot.